guillaumeagile/CodeReadingWorkshop-DDD-Resources/StarterKit/Session1/agenda.md

 * is there a context that may arise ?

 Take turns in the group, and let every member talk about the code for 30 seconds (or less/more, could also be one sentence each).
 Try to add new information and not repeat things that have been said, and repeat until people do not know new things anymore.
 [Save the last word for me protocol](https://lead.nwp.org/knowledgebase/save-the-last-word-for-me-protocol/)

 ## Summary

-The goal of this exercise is to think about the core purpose or function of this code.
+The goal of this exercise is to think about the core purpose or function of this code, and how it may express a business concern.

 ### (5 mins) Independently - Summarize